 Experiential therapy has also proven effective in treating many disorders that co-occur with addiction.
 Treating these disorders alongside addiction can help decrease mental health-related stress and triggers, reducing the likelihood of relapse.

 Experiential therapy can be used to treat a number of co-occurring mental health conditions, including:

 - Post-traumatic Stress Disorder (PTSD)

 Common techniques used in experiential therapy include:

 Equine-assisted psychotherapy (EAP) includes the use of horses during therapeutic recovery exercises.
-Patients won’t ride horses, but they will groom, feed, harness and walk them throughout the session.
+Patients may groom, feed, harness, and walk them throughout the session.

 The different ways recovering addicts interact with the horses can reveal insights about their emotional and mental states.
 EAP can help recovering addicts process negative feelings or traumas they might not otherwise recognize or address.

 EMDR is a therapy where patients visualize a traumatic event while a therapist leads them through specific eye movements.
 EMDR has been proven effective in helping those in recovery alleviate negative emotions and feelings of distress that can lead to substance abuse.